 Evaluation of the neck mass in the adult.

 The most important element in the evaluation of a neck mass is the age of the patient.
 Most pediatric neck masses are inflammatory or congenital and resolve spontaneously or after appropriate medical therapy.
-In contrast, a neck mass in an adult ...
+In contrast, a neck mass in an ...